amansrivastava17/text-preprocess-python/readme.md

   - `Example: I am very excited for today's fotball match => very excited today's fotball match`

-**Note**: Anyone can contribute to the project by adding more the preprocessing module :)
+**Note**: Anyone can contribute to the project by adding more to the preprocessing module Thanks :)